top of page

 Harry brings a wealth of experience and energy to The Place team!
 Currently studying Exercise Physiology, Harry has spent several years working with Queensland Health across various departments, including at the Children’s Hospital in Brisbane.
 His diverse background equips him with the skills and compassion to provide outstanding support to our clients.

-Harry’s services include:
+Harry’s AHA supports include:

 When Harry’s not working, he loves staying active through rock climbing, running with his dog Cocoa, and spending time in nature.
 He also enjoys woodworking, riding motorbikes, and has even run a half marathon!
 If that wasn’t enough, Harry can solve a Rubik’s cube—a testament to his problem-solving skills and determination!